 HPV can pass from skin to skin during oral, vaginal, anal or hand sex.
 It’s most often spread when one person’s genitals touch another’s.
 This means there is the most risk for HPV from vaginal sex, anal sex or rubbing two sets of genitals together without a barrier like a condom.
 You don’t have to touch body fluids, like semen, to get or give HPV.

 Using a condom every time someone’s penis would touch someone else’s skin can lower your risk of getting or giving HPV.
 For oral sex on a vulva or anus, you can also use dental dams.
 These are squares of latex held between these parts and the mouth.
 These barriers are not 100% effective, as neither covers all the skin that might touch a partner, but they make it less likely that you’ll give or get HPV.

 What is the HPV vaccine?

 There are vaccines that can stop you from getting the types of HPV that most commonly cause warts or cancer.
-The new vaccine, Gardasil 9, is safe to get even if you already got the older vaccine.
+The latest vaccine, Gardasil 9, is safe to get even if you already got an older one.
 It protects against the 9 types of HPV that most commonly cause cancer or genital warts.
-The vaccine usually works for at least 10 years without getting less effective.